 - Depending upon your relationship with your partner, you may want to discuss what happened.
 Understandably, this might feel awkward and embarrassing, but the conversation could alleviate some fear, or at least help you to understand what happened and what steps you might decide to take.
 If you don't have a way to contact this person (or you don't want to), you could shift your attention toward doing your best to take care of yourself, body and mind.

 If this happened within the last 5 days (120 hours), emergency contraception (EC) is an option you have for pregnancy prevention.
 In the US, one-pill formulations of EC are available without a prescription and without proof of age on the retail shelves at many pharmacies and drugstores.
-Columbia students who have paid the Columbia Health fee may obtain EC at Medical Services (Morningside) at no additional cost.
-Additionally, EC is available for free 24 hours a day, seven days a week at all public hospitals in NYC's five boroughs.
+In addition, EC may be available for free 24 hours a day, seven days a week at public hospitals in your area.
 To learn more about EC, check out Princeton's emergency contraception website.

 While the possibility that you are pregnant may be foremost on your mind, it's not clear from your question what this experience feels like for you emotionally.
 Perhaps over time, after reading this answer and gathering other information, your reactions and needs will change.
 In any case, you deserve support, access to resources, and an open ear.
 No matter what you decide to do or how you view what happened, talking with someone you trust may prove very helpful.

-On a darker note, it's possible your experience may have been non-consensual, considering that you were drunk and don't remember exactly what happened.
+Another difficult aspect of the situation to consider, is that it's possible your experience may have been non-consensual, considering that you were drunk and don't remember exactly what happened.
 There's also a possibility someone slipped a drug into your drink.
 This may be difficult to consider in addition to your other concerns, however there are people who can speak with you about this possibility.
-At Columbia, you can contact the Rape Crisis/Anti-Violence Support Center (RCAVSC) where you would be able to speak on the phone with a trained peer advocate about your experience and any questions you have.
-Speaking with someone at Counseling and Psychological Services (CPS) (Morningside) or the Mental Health Service (CUMC), even if you're not sure how to describe the situation, may also prove to be a valuable experience as you reflect on the experience.
-Outside of Columbia, you can call RAINN, a free, confidential, nationwide service that will connect you with resources in your area, at 1-800-656-HOPE (4673).
-Or, you can seek counseling services through your health care provider, community center, or religious community.
+You may find it helpful to talk to a trused counselor or psychologist.
+If you need one, your primary care provider can give you a reference.
+Even if you're not sure how to describe the situation, a counselor may prove to be a valuable experience as you reflect on the experience.
+Outside of Columbia, you can call RAINN, a free, confidential, nationwide service that will connect you with resources in your area.

 You may also want to think about how much you drank that night and how it affected you.
 Since alcohol is known to impair judgment, perception, and behavior, you may want to consider how much alcohol is reasonable for you to drink, so that you can relax and have fun while also being true to your values and decisions.
 Q&As in Go Ask Alice!'s Alcohol and Other Drugs archive can help you to figure out your personal limits.